najibels/FinalCapstone/README.md

 ## Daily Progress
 - [Rubric Progress](https://docs.google.com/document/d/1ZbVkJttdXHiQVjiffhGwbZS45-2beWKIb5-VGY7gfB4/edit)

+- 4/22(85% done)
+- Finished Crud operations for Accounts officially
+- Working on Tests and CSS styling now.
+- Need to work on Wire Frames.
+-
 - 4/22(75% done)
   - Finished Crud operations for Accounts
   - Need to work on styling as well as Cart Saving to database